birukbelihu/BlurMe/README.md

 # BlurMe

-BlurMe Is A Simple Face Blurring App In A Live Camera Using Computer Vision & Deep Learning
+A simple face anonymizer using Computer Vision & Deep Learning in Python.

 # Running